 3. The drainfield, into which flows the liquid effluent from the septic tank.
-The drainfield can be constructed using the gravel and pipe as illustrated below; when indicated our drainfields are constructed using a technology called the Infiltrator Chamber System, which offers several advantages over the crushed-rock method.
+The drainfield can be constructed using the gravel and pipe as illustrated below.
+Our drainfields are constructed using ARC and ADS Chamber technology, which offers several advantages over the crushed-rock method.

 Inside the Septic Tank

 The septic tank is basically a storage chamber for the raw sewage.
 The solids sink to the bottom of the tank, becoming part of the “sludge” layer.
 The next layer contains the liquid which will flow to the drainfield.
 On top of the liquid layer floats the “scum” layer composed of lighter liquids such as cooking oil, detergent byproducts and grease.
 Naturally occurring bacteria break down the solids and reduce the size of the sludge layer.
 An outlet baffle device with a filter is required by Florida code on all new installations of septic tanks to help keep solids out of the drainfield.